hillal20/react-advanced-typescript/READ_SpringBOOt.md

         @Transactional will prevent metaDataRepo from saving if there is an error , it make sure that there is no error and if the employee fail the metaDataRepo wont save as well

+###  Features of Spring

+         1- Ioc (inversion of control)
+            - Ioc Container manages objects/beans
+            - promote loose coupling
+            - the code is more modular an maintainable

+         2- Dependency Injection DI
+            - it is an implementation of Ioc
+            - inject dependencies into components directly
+            - easy to test the components and mock data

+         3- Aspect Oriented Programming (AOP)
+            - isolate cross-cutting concerns ( logging, security , transaction management... )
+            - APO integrate seamlessly with core spring

+         4- Data access
+            - support dbs via JDBC and ORM modules
+            - offers integration with popular ORMs like hibernate

+         5- Transaction management
+            - provide declarative transaction management with no low-level code ex: @Transaction

+         6- Spring Security
+            - provide authentication and authorization and protection

+         7- Spring Data
+            - provide integration with with DataBase
+            - provide API for data sources : MongoDb , SQL ...

+         8-Spring integration
+            - integrate  with systems/applications via messaging , event-driven architectures and other integration-patters

+         9- Spring Cloud
+            - provides  tools for building distributed systems  and microservices : service discovery , configuration management , circuit breakers ...

+         10 - Testing
+             - offers support for testing : Spring Test framework

+         11- Internationalization and localization
+            -  provide support for multiple languages and regions